 - You should always take advantage of an in-home trial, if offered by your mattress store, as this will avoid the dilemmas in the previous point.
 Most reputable mattress shops have a policy like this.
 Details differ between different shops, but the general idea is that you can try out the mattress in your own home for a set period of time (usually 30 days).
 If you are not satisfied with the comfort level then the bedding shop will switch it out for a softer or firmer one.

 Consider a mattress with zoned back support

-For the ultimate in spinal alignment and comfort, consider a mattress which offers zoned back support.
-This means that within the mattress there are different zones of softness and firmness corresponding to different areas of the body.
+For the ultimate spinal alignment and comfort, consider a mattress which offers zoned back support.
+This means that within the mattress there are different zones of softness and firmness, corresponding to different areas of the body.
 For example, the hip area will be firmer than the shoulder area, to allow the shoulders to sink into the mattress yet give you good support in the hips and lower back.
 The lower leg area will be softer, since you do not have much weight or pressure points in those areas.

 Identifying the right level of mattress firmness is a very individualized decision.
 A mattress which is just right for you may quite easily be too soft or too firm for someone else.
 So finding the right level of firmness for you is something which can only be done by testing out the mattress.
 Most reputable mattress shops have a showroom, so make sure you visit to try out mattresses before buying.

-The correct level of firmness is that which promotes proper spinal alignment in your body, while also feeling very pleasant and comfortable.
+The correct level of firmness is one that promotes proper spinal alignment in your body, while also feeling very pleasant and comfortable.
 If you are able to find and try out a mattress with zoned back support, this may be the ideal solution.